Web HostingDecember 16, 2025 199 views

 Cause Solution

-Incorrect selector Check the selector name (default, google, etc.)
+Wrong selector Check the selector name (default, google, etc.)

-DNS propagation Wait 24-48 hours after creation
+DNS Propagation Wait 24-48h after creation

-Truncated key Ensure the key is complete
+Truncated key Check that the key is complete

-Incorrect domain Check the format selector._domainkey.domain.com
+Wrong domain Check the format selector._domainkey.domain.com

-DKIM: Key Too Long
+DKIM: Key too long

 If your DKIM key exceeds 255 characters, it must be split:

-"v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA..." "...key continuation..."
+"v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA..." "...continuation of the key..."

 DMARC: "DMARC record not found"